- trans-: across, on the far side, going beyond

 What would you say to someone far away?
 Leave messages to distant loved ones on this map.
 You can share your message with the generated link.
 (Use approximate locations for privacy reasons.)

 - Experiment 1: Animal Forum - what do animals think of Kipling's Just So Stories?
-Take a look here...and perhaps add your own commentary.
 (Websocket + database integration test)

-- Experiment 4: Multiplayer Room Designer - (WIP) Create a 3D room together.
-Currently with customisable photos, windows, and a few furniture options.
+- Experiment 4: Multiplayer Room Designer - Locate and furnish a 3D room together.
 (Websocket + database + three.js)

 Publications